We’ve added new features to Project Catalog! Learn more here.

-Pricing: Each project has predetermined pricing that you choose.
+You’ll choose predetermined pricing for each project.
 Project prices can range from as little as $5 to as much as $500,000.

-If you’re unsure what to charge, try looking at what other freelancers are charging in Project Catalog for similar work.
-Take a closer look at those who have about the same amount of experience as you do.
+If you’re unsure what to charge, try looking at what other freelancers are charging on Project Catalog for similar work, especially those who have about the same amount of experience as you.

-Delivery Days: Set a custom delivery time with Delivery Days for each project.
-The delivery time of the project is a huge determining purchase factor for clients.
+Set a custom delivery time with Delivery Days for each project.
+Delivery time is a huge determining purchase factor for clients.
 Make sure you set a delivery date that is manageable, but attractive to potential clients.

-Remember that the Delivery Days for each project include the amount of time it will take you to deliver a complete project, starting after a client submits their requirements to you.
+Remember that the Delivery Days for each project include the time it will take you to deliver a complete project, starting after a client submits their requirements to you.
 You can still send revisions after the delivery date, but a client can request a refund for a project delivered late.

-Revisions: Choose how many reviews and revisions a client will receive, from 0 to unlimited, for each tier that you create.
-These revisions are changes that you will be making during the specified Delivery Days, so be sure to choose a number that matches what you can provide during that time period.
+Choose how many reviews and revisions a client will receive, from 0 to unlimited, for each tier you create.
+These revisions are changes that you’ll be willing to make during the specified Delivery Days, so be sure to choose a number that matches what you can provide during that time period.

-Once you submit your final work, your client will still be able to request changes as part of the review process.
+Once you submit your final work, your client can still request changes as part of the review process.
 However, those changes are not part of the predetermined revisions that are included within the Delivery Days.

 Your project will display with an image or a video as its cover.
 Since this is the first thing that clients see, it's important to add high-quality pictures and/or a video.
 You can also add PDFs to showcase work samples.
 Remember to only include materials in the gallery that directly relate to the specific service that you are offering in your project.